Animal (María Becerra album)

 Animal is the debut studio album by Argentine singer María Becerra.
 It was released on 26 August 2021 by 300 Entertainment.
-Animal consists of two parts, with the first one being released as a separate extended play (EP) titled Animal, Pt.
-1, released in February of the same year, consisting of four tracks.
-The second part was released alongside the album, with an additional seven songs.
-The album features guest vocals from Cazzu, Tiago PZK, Becky G, and Danny Ocean.
-It was nominated for Best Urban Music Album at the 23rd Annual Latin Grammy Awards.
+Animal consists of two parts, with the first half being released as a separate extended play (EP), Animal, Pt.
+1 (released in February 2021), consisting of four tracks.
+The second release coincided with the album, featuring an additional seven songs.
+The album features collaborations with Cazzu, Tiago PZK, Becky G, and Danny Ocean.
+Animal was nominated for Best Urban Music Album at the 23rd Annual Latin Grammy Awards.

 Background

 In September 2020, Becerra confirmed that she had started working on her first studio album, in which collaborations with Argentine artists are coming.

 On 25 February 2021, Becerra released Animal, Pt.
 1, the extended play preview of what would be her first studio album.
 It was preceded by two singles between January and February: "Animal" with Argentine singer Cazzu and "Acaramelao"; completing the tracklist with "A Solas" and "Cerquita de Ti".